-As a veteran middle school teacher, I have seen many technological trends come and go.
-However, there’s one tool that I consistently use with students every year that I feel is an invaluable resource, and one that will never go out of style: student planners!
-Our planner covers are customized with photography and artwork from the previous year’s students, and include cultural components from our large Native American population.
+As an educator, I have seen many technological trends come and go.
+However, there’s one tool that I consistently use with students every year that I feel is an invaluable resource, and one that will never go out of style: student planners.
+Our planner covers are customized with photography and artwork from the previous year’s students, and include cultural components from our diverse student population.
 They are an item that both students and families look forward to seeing every year because they recognize it as a valuable tool for students’ success.

 How can school planners be successful in your classroom?
 Here are 5 benefits I’ve experienced from using them in mine.

 Planners Keep Students Organized

 With an area to write down daily assignments for each class, as well as a calendar to mark when upcoming tests and projects are due, student planners provide a visual reminder that work needs to be completed.
 A child may have missed the verbal cue from a teacher that an assignment is due, or that they needed to write something down in the planner.
 By using the planner as an “exit ticket,” the teacher can ensure that every child has written down homework in their student planners before they leave the room.